 Leading remote teams becomes a model for developing leadership skills on a limited budget

 A global auto manufacturer needed effective leaders in emerging global markets.
 And among the most critical of these were 60 high-potential operational leaders.
 They came from 25 countries around the world across five continents, including in Latin America, Europe, Africa, Asia, and Australia.
 Many of these leaders were leading remote teams.

 The right courses

-The curriculum consisted of courses from DDI’s award-winning Interaction Management® leadership development system.
+The curriculum consisted of courses from DDI’s award-winning Foundation Subscription® leadership development system.

 Leaders then participated in four additional courses through DDI's virtual classroom.
 Virtual classroom is a real-time learning environment designed to mirror the live presentation and interaction of an actual classroom.
 Participants connect from their location via a web-conferencing platform, and experience the course together as a DDI facilitator leads them in learning.

 Virtual Classroom made it possible for the manufacturer to bring together a geographically dispersed population of leaders and provide them with an effective leadership development program.
 The program included the skills needed for leading remote teams.
 It also gave them opportunities to interact with each other in real time—with no travel costs.